 For most of its life, Placerville Art on Parade has actually been known as "Banners on Parade" and those banners have hung on the light poles along Main Street in Placerville, California.

 We have not only a wonderful art community in and around Placerville California, but a public that relishes viewing wonderful art.
-For twelve years (2017 is our 13th year), Placerville Art on Parade has displayed over 360 pieces of community art and the feedback we have had from the viewers of these artworks has made it all worth it.
+For fifteen years, Placerville Art on Parade has displayed 443 pieces of community art and the feedback we have had from the viewers of these artworks has made it all worth it.

 Two of the 2015 Banners hanging on Main Street

-Every year for the past twelve years, our Main Street has been decorated with artistic creations and for the last ten years, it has been banners.
+Every year for the past fifteen years, our Main Street has been decorated with artistic creations and for the last thirteen years, it has been banners.
 It has become, in our community, an "event" every year when the "banners go up" and the public gets to see the latest creations of some of our local artists.

 Artists create artworks first and foremost because they love art and they love to create new art.
 We are blessed to live in a beautiful area with mountains, vineyards, trees, flowers and gorgeous blue skies, all of which are subjects of our wonderful local art community.